 Before you become pregnant you should establish good oral hygiene habits (prevention).
 Visit your dentist and endeavour to be dentally fit, thereby reducing the likelihood of unnecessary infections and discomfort during pregnancy.
-The state of mother's teeth during a pregnancy is now directly related to many lifelong health conditions in their children.
-It is imperative that women maintain good oral hygiene.
+The state of mother's teeth during a pregnancy is now directly related to many lifelong health conditions in

 Brush your teeth twice a day with a small soft toothbrush and use dental floss to clean between your teeth.
-You can checktheeffectivenessofyourbrushingbyusingdisclosing tablets obtained from the chemist.
+You can check the effectiveness of your brushing by using disclosing tablets obtained from the chemist.
 Once you become pregnant, your body will undergo changes that may affect your dental health:

-1. DIET - Maintain a healthy diet, low in sugar.

-2. PLAQUE CONTROL - Extra effort will be required during pregnancy to maintain low plaque levels.

-3. HORMONAL CHANGES - Your gums may react differently to the presence of plaque, resulting in swelling and bleeding.
+- 1. DIET Maintain a healthy diet, low in sugar. - 2.
+PLAQUE CONTROL Extra effort will be required during pregnancy to maintain low plaque levels. - 3.
+HORMONAL CHANGES Your gums may react differently to the presence of plaque, resulting in swelling and bleeding.
 You may require even more stringent plaque control during pregnancy.
-Regular dental checks should be maintained throughout your pregnancy.

-4. CALCIUM - is not taken from your teeth during pregnancy, butyouwill need to increase your calcium intake to provide your baby with the necessary calcium for bone and tooth development.
-Please refer to health information section on diet.

-5. MORNING SICKNESS - Vomiting will coat the teeth with acids and may dissolve some of the tooth enamel.
+Regular dental checks should be maintained throughout your pregnancy. - 4.
+CALCIUM is not taken from your teeth during pregnancy, but you will need to increase your calcium intake to provide your baby with the necessary calcium for bone and tooth development.
+Please refer to health information section on diet. - 5.
+MORNING SICKNESS Vomiting will coat the teeth with acids and may dissolve some of the tooth enamel.
 Try to rinse your teeth with water, but don't brush your teeth straight away after vomiting.
 You may be more susceptible to dental problems during pregnancy.
 For this reason, it is important you enter pregnancy dentally fit, maintain good oral hygiene, eat healthy nutritious foods and see your dentist regularly.
 Should a dental problem occur during pregnancy, you should attend the dentist for treatment.
 It is safe to have dental treatment, including local anaesthetics, during pregnancy.